Spectral Inference under Complex Temporal Dynamics: Simulations and Data Analysis

 \subsection{Accuracy of Tuning Parameter Selection}

-We apply the MV method for \cref{example_AR,example_WN,example_MS,example_TH,example_BL}.
-For all examples, the MV method selects $(n,B_n)$ when $N=400$ and $N=800$.
-The bootstrap accuracy is shown in \cref{table_window}.
-We can see that the MV method selected reasonable number $B_n$, at the same time the selected $n$ increases as $N$.
-Note that we have constrained $B_n<n$ in the range of $(n,B_n)$ for tuning parameter selection since $N=400$ or $N=800$ is moderate large.
+We apply the MV method described in \cref{subsection_selection} to select the tuning parameters for \cref{example_AR,example_WN,example_MS,example_TH,example_BL}.
+For all examples, $N=400$ and $N=800$ are considered.
+The bootstrap accuracy is shown in \cref{table_window}. {Furthermore, according to \cref{tmp_SCR_width}, we also included the average width of the SCR over $(u,\theta)\in\mathcal{G}_N$ in \cref{table_window}.} {From \cref{table_window}, we can see that the coverage probabilities of the SCR with bandwidths selected by the MV method are accurate.
+Furthermore, the average width of the SCR decreases as $N$ increases.}